0xPolygonMiden/miden-node/bin/faucet/README.md

 cargo run --bin miden-faucet  --features testing --release
 ```

-After a few secons you may go to `http://localhost:8080` and see the faucet UI.
+After a few seconds you may go to `http://localhost:8080` and see the faucet UI.